Deformations of Dimer Models: Introduction

-Fano manifolds are one of well studied classes in geometry, and the classification of Fano manifolds, which were done in low dimensions, is a fundamental problem.
+Fano manifolds are one of the well studied classes in geometry, and the classification of Fano manifolds, which has been done in low dimensions, is a fundamental problem.
 Here, a \emph{Fano manifold} $X$ is a complex projective manifold such that the anticanonical line bundle $-K_X$ is ample.
-Recently, the new approach which uses mirror symmetry have been proposed for classifying Fano manifolds as follows.
-First, a Fano manifold is expected to correspond to a certain Laurent polynomial via mirror symmetry (see \cite{CCGGK}).
-That is, a Laurent polynomial $f\in\CC[x_1^\pm,\cdots,x_n^\pm]$ is said to be a \emph{mirror partner} for a $n$-dimensional Fano manifold $X$ if the Taylor expansion of the \emph{classical period} $\pi_f$ of $f$ coincides with a \emph{generating function for Gromov-Witten invariants} of $X$ (see the references quoted above for the details of these terminologies).
-Furthermore, if a Fano manifold $X$ is a mirror partner of $f$, it is expected that $X$ admits a toric degeneration $X_P$.
-Here, $P\coloneqq \Newt(f)$ is the Newton polytope of $f$, which is defined as the convex hull of exponents of monomials of $f$, and $X_P$ is the toric variety defined by the \emph{spanning fan} of $P$ (i.e., the fan whose cones are spanned by the faces of $P$).
-Thus, Laurent polynomials having the same classical period are considered as mirror partners for the same Fano manifold $X$, and in general there are many Laurent polynomials that are mirror partners for $X$.
-In order to understand the relationship between such Laurent polynomials, the operation called the \emph{mutation} of $f$, which is a birational transformation analogue to a cluster transformation, was introduced in \cite{GU}.
-In particular, it was shown that if $f, g\in\CC[x_1^\pm,\cdots,x_n^\pm]$ are transformed into each other by mutations, then their classical periods are the same, that is, $\pi_f=\pi_g$ \cite[Lemma~1]{ACGK}.
-Moreover, this mutation of Laurent polynomials $f$ and $g$ can be defined in terms of the associated Newton polytopes $P=\Newt(f)$ and $Q=\Newt(g)$ as defined in \cite{ACGK} (see also Subsection~\ref{sec_pre_mutation_polygon}).
-Also, it was shown in \cite{Ilt} that if $P$ and $Q$ are Fano polytopes and are transformed into each other by mutations, then the associated toric varieties $X_P$ and $X_Q$ are related by a \emph{$\QQ$-Gorenstein (= qG) deformation}, that is, there exists a flat family $\fkX\rightarrow\PP^1$ such that the relative canonical divisor is $\QQ$-Cartier and $\fkX_0\cong X_P, \, \fkX_\infty\cong X_Q$ where $\fkX_p$ is the fiber of $p\in\PP^1$.
-Thus, it has been conjectured that there is a bijection between qG-deformation equivalence classes of ``class TG" Fano manifolds and mutation equivalence classes of Fano polytopes.
-Until now, there are several affirmative results (see e.g., \cite{Akhtar_etc,KNP}).
+Recently, a new approach that uses mirror symmetry has been proposed for classifying Fano manifolds as follows.
+First, a Fano manifold is expected to correspond to a certain Laurent polynomial via mirror symmetry (see~\cite{CCGGK}).
+That is, a Laurent polynomial $f\in\CC\big[x_1^\pm,\dots,x_n^\pm\big]$ is said to be a \emph{mirror partner} for an $n$-dimensional Fano manifold $X$ if the Taylor expansion of the \emph{classical period} $\pi_f$ of $f$ coincides with a \emph{generating function for Gromov--Witten invariants} of $X$ (see the references quoted above for the details of these terminologies).
+Furthermore, if a Fano manifold $X$ is a mirror partner of~$f$, it is expected that~$X$ admits a toric degeneration~$X_P$.
+Here, $P\coloneqq \Newt(f)$ is the Newton polytope of $f$, which is defined as the convex hull of exponents of monomials of $f$, and $X_P$ is the toric variety defined by the \emph{spanning fan} of~$P$ (i.e., the fan whose cones are spanned by the faces of $P$).
+Thus, Laurent polynomials having the same classical period are considered as mirror partners for the same Fano manifold $X$, and in general there are many Laurent polynomials that are mirror partners for~$X$.
+In order to understand the relationship between such Laurent polynomials, an operation called the \emph{mutation} of $f$, which is a birational transformation analogue to a cluster transformation, was introduced in~\cite{GU}.
+In particular, it was shown that if $f, g\in\CC\big[x_1^\pm,\dots,x_n^\pm\big]$ are transformed into each other by mutations, then their classical periods are the same, that is, $\pi_f=\pi_g$~\cite[Lemma~1]{ACGK}.
+Moreover, this mutation of Laurent polynomials induces an operation, called the \emph{combinatorial mutation}, which connects the associated Newton polytopes $P=\Newt(f)$ and $Q=\Newt(g)$ as defined in~\cite{ACGK} (see also Section~\ref{sec_pre_mutation_polygon}).
+Also, it was shown in \cite{Ilt} that if $P$ and $Q$ are Fano polytopes and are transformed into each other by combinatorial mutations, then the associated toric varieties~$X_P$ and~$X_Q$ are related by a \emph{$\QQ$-Gorenstein $(=$~qG$)$ deformation}; that is, there exists a flat family $\fkX\rightarrow\PP^1$ such that the relative canonical divisor is $\QQ$-Cartier and $\fkX_0\cong X_P$, $\fkX_\infty\cong X_Q$, where~$\fkX_p$ is the fiber of $p\in\PP^1$.
+Thus, it has been conjectured that there is a bijection between qG-deformation equivalence classes of ``class TG'' Fano manifolds and mutation equivalence classes of Fano polytopes.
+There have previously been several affirmative results (e.g., \cite{Akhtar_etc,KNP}).